Japanese adult adoption: Modern practice

-Japan is characterized by one of the highest adoption rates in the world; over 81,000 legal, domestic adoptions were brokered in Japan in 2011.
-Though different types of adoption occur in Japan, adoption to secure a familial heir is the most prevalent.
-Adoptions to secure heirs have steadily escalated from 73% of all Japanese adoptions in the mid 20th century to over 98% of all adoptions in 2004.
-Although these regular adoptions may include children or adults, the vast majority of the adoptees are childless adult males.
-Over 90% of the 81,000 people adopted in Japan in 2011 were adult males in their 20s and 30s.

 One of the reasons why adoption rates in Japan are so predominantly adults is that, while a system of foster care does exist, the pathway from foster care into adoption isn't encouraged by the government as a strong alternative.

 Adult adoption takes many forms in modern Japanese practice.
 Yōshi-engumi (adoption of an heir) often entails the adoption of a daughter's husband by her family.
 The son-in-law becomes a mukoyōshi, an adopted husband.
 Mukoyōshi status is preferred by families seeking a strong heir.
 Married couples who are nonconsanguineal with the adopting family may also be adopted into a family.
 Individual adult adoption occurs as well, involving both single adult males and females.
 Males and females who do not marry a daughter or son of their adopted family may marry outside of the family.